gitter-lab/ChemLML/README.md

 To evaluate the result, run `python evaluation/fingerprint_metrics.py` and specify the test file.

+The pretrained ChemLML models are available on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.11661517).

 ## Citation
 Chemical Language Model Linker: blending text and molecules with modular adapters
 Y. Deng, S. S. Ericksen, A. Gitter (2024)